Legitimacy (family law): Contemporary situation

 Despite the decreasing legal relevance of illegitimacy, an important exception may be found in the nationality laws of many countries, which do not apply jus sanguinis (nationality by citizenship of a parent) to children born out of wedlock, particularly in cases where the child's connection to the country lies only through the father.
 This is true, for example, of the United States, and its constitutionality was upheld in 2001 by the Supreme Court in Nguyen v.
 INS.
 In the UK, the policy was changed so that children born after 1 July 2006 could receive British citizenship from their father if their parents were unmarried at the time of the child's birth; illegitimate children born before this date cannot receive British citizenship through their father.

 Legitimacy also continues to be relevant to hereditary titles, with only legitimate children being admitted to the line of succession.
 Some monarchs, however, have succeeded to the throne despite the controversial status of their legitimacy.
 For example, Elizabeth I succeeded to the throne though she was legally held illegitimate as a result of her parents' marriage having been annulled after her birth.
 Her older half-sister Mary I had acceded to the throne before her in a similar circumstance: her parents' marriage had been annulled in order to allow her father to marry Elizabeth's mother.

 Annulment of marriage does not currently change the status of legitimacy of children born to the couple during their putative marriage, i.e., between their marriage ceremony and the legal annulment of their marriage.
 For example, canon 1137 of the Roman Catholic Church's Code of Canon Law specifically affirms the legitimacy of a child born to a marriage that is declared null following the child's birth.

+While illegitimate children could not become priests in the Catholic Church until 1983, this is no longer the case.

-The Catholic Church is also changing its attitude toward unwed mothers and baptism of the children.
-In criticizing the priests who refused to baptize out-of-wedlock children, Pope Francis argued that the mothers had done the right thing by giving life to the child and should not be shunned by the church:
+The Catholic Church never held illegitimacy as an obstacle to baptism, even infant baptism.
+This stance was re affirmed by Pope Francis when he argued that the mothers had done the right thing by giving life to the child and should not be shunned by the church: